-In this paper we have investigated the consequences of the hypothesis that the double Drell--Yan process (DDYP) accounts for the excess of the measured $W^+W^-$ cross section with respect to its theoretically predicted value.
+In this paper, we have investigated the consequences of the hypothesis that the double Drell--Yan process (DDYP) accounts for the excess of the measured $W^+W^-$ cross section with respect to its theoretically predicted value.
 This assumption determines the absolute normalisation of the predictions of our simple DDYP model introduced in Ref.~\cite{Krasny:2013aca}.
 This normalisation factor is the only free parameter of the model.

-We have demonstrated that adding the above absolutely normalised DDYP contribution to the canonical SM background is sufficient for a satisfactory description of the $m_{4l}$ spectra for the $ZZ$ channel and $m_{2l}$ spectra for the $W^+W^-$ channel, with a comparable fit quality as in the model assuming the existence of the SM Higgs boson.
+We have demonstrated that adding the above absolutely normalised DDYP contribution to the canonical SM background is sufficient for a satisfactory description of the $m_{4l}$ spectra for the $ZZ$ final state and $m_{2l}$ spectra for the $W^+W^-$ final state, with a comparable fit quality as in the model assuming the existence of the SM Higgs boson.

 We have argued that the DDYP contributions may indeed be significantly larger than that expected in the naive canonical DPS models because of the strong charge, flavour, longitudinal momentum, transverse position and spin correlations of the quark--antiquark pairs participating in DDYP.
 Such a possibility has not been excluded so far, neither by the theoretical calculations nor by the experimental measurements.
 We have presented some theoretical arguments in favour of such a DDYP contribution and proposed a measurement programme to test it experimentally at the LHC.